8 Household Products That Could Help Your Canker Sores

 Canker sores can cause weeks of discomfort during and after the healing process, even with the help of home remedies.
 Treatment with high-powered, medically optimized light is a gentler, safer, and more reliable way to alleviate even your worst canker sores.

 The Luminance RED is an FDA-registered device used for treating canker sores.
-As you hold the soothing red light to your ulcers, your skin receives a burst of powerful energy that can reduce your healing time by up to 50% and even stop future outbreaks from forming.
+As you hold the soothing red light to your ulcers, your skin receives a burst of powerful energy that can reduce your healing time by up to 50% and even stop future outbreaks.